OG-VLA: Orthographic Image Generation for 3D-Aware Vision-Language Action Model: Conclusion and Limitations

-We introduced \ours, a novel architecture and learning framework that combines the generalization strengths of Vision-Language-Action (VLA) models with the robustness of 3D-aware keyframe policies for robotic manipulation.
+We introduced \ours, a novel architecture and learning framework that combines the generalization strengths of VLA models with the robustness of 3D-aware keyframe policies for robotic manipulation.
 By leveraging foundation models in language and vision, \ours\ improves generalization to unseen instructions, objects, and scenes while maintaining precise control.
-Our approach ensures input-view invariance by projecting multi-view RGBD observations into a canonical point cloud representation, which is processed through a vision backbone, an LLM, and an image diffusion model to generate actions as images. \ours\ achieves state-of-the-art performance on robotic manipulation tasks, particularly on scene and object generalization tests.
+Our approach ensures input-view invariance by projecting one or more RGBD observations into a canonical point cloud representation, which is processed through a vision backbone, an LLM, and an image diffusion model to generate actions as images. \ours\ achieves state-of-the-art performance on robotic manipulation tasks, particularly on scene and object generalization tests.
 Moreover, \ours\ can adapt to real-world tasks in 3-5 demonstrations with strong generalization to unseen objects and scenes.
+In practice, despite per-step inference being relatively slow, \ours\ operates efficiently as a keyframe policy that predicts actions only at a low frequency, with intermediate motion handled by a motion planner.
+This allows fluid execution in real-world tasks even with a single camera, highlighting the flexibility of our framework.
 These results highlight the effectiveness of integrating pretrained visual and text priors into a structured 3D-aware framework for robot learning.
-Future work will explore extending \ours\ to complex long-horizon tasks, external data augmentation and co-training techniques.
+Future work will explore extending \ours\ to complex long-horizon tasks, external data augmentation, co-training techniques, and model optimization for faster inference.